-become eligible for parole on a life sentence after 50 years, rather than after 25 years.
-The bill also imposed the "Hard 25" sentence for attempted capital murder (previously a severity level 1 felony) and felony murder (previously a "Hard 20" sentence).
-Second, the high cost of capital trials, appeals, post-conviction review, and executions diverts precious resources away from an already-strained criminal justice system.
-The substantially higher resources required by capital prosecutions in Kansas, combined with the spiraling cost of lethal injection drugs and the economic pressures of the COVID 19 pandemic, only exacerbate this resource drain.
+51. Finally, the Kansas death penalty has deleterious effects on the broader administration of justice in the same two primary ways addressed above and discussed in our ALI report.
+145 First, the death penalty tends to normalize and legitimize other serious punishments.
+When death is the punishment for the most serious murders, it creates a vacuum that generates an upward pressure on sentences for lesser murders and other forms of homicide.
+One can see such escalation in recent Kansas law: in 2014, the Kansas legislature passed HB 2490, which included amendments to the sentencing provisions for premeditated first-degree murder, attempted capital murder, and felony murder.
+The bill increased the default sentence for premeditated first-degree murder committed on or after July 1, 2014 from a "Hard 25" to a "Hard 50" sentence, meaning that defendants sentenced under the new bill now become eligible for parole on a life sentence after 50 years, rather than after 25 years.
+146 The bill also imposed the "Hard 25" sentence for attempted capital murder (previously a severity level 1 felony) and felony murder (previously a "Hard 20" sentence).
+147 Second, the high cost of capital trials, appeals, post-conviction review, and executions diverts precious resources away from an already-strained criminal justice system.
+The substantially higher resources required by capital prosecutions in Kansas, 148 combined with the spiraling cost of lethal injection drugs and the economic pressures of the COVID 19 pandemic, only exacerbate the resource drain.